meilisearch/scrapix/README.md

     "meilisearch_api_key": "masterKey",
     "meilisearch_index_uid": "google",
-    "stategy": "default", // docssearch, schema*, custom or default "headless": true, // true or false
-    "batch_size": 100, //null with send documents one by one "primary_key": null,
+    "stategy": "default", // docssearch, schema*, custom or default "headless": true, // Open browser or not "batch_size": 100, //null with send documents one by one "primary_key": null,
     "meilisearch_settings": {